rewindrl/updater/README.md

 It is designed to be included inside a set of HTML overlays to be imported into broadcasting software such as OBS, and runs entirely on the client side.
 An earlier version of this program was used by Rewind Gaming for all of our large events, and it has proven reliable.

 **Important notice:** It uses the [Google Sheets API v3](https://developers.google.com/sheets/api/v3) which is a legacy API and is unfortunately scheduled for deprecation on **30/09/2020**.
-I chose this API version because it can be used without authentication or API keys on public spreadsheets.
-I am now working on an [updated version of this script for API v4](https://github.com/rewindrl/updater/tree/APIv4) - please give it a try if you can and let me know if you encounter any problems!
+I originally chose this API version because it can be used without authentication or API keys on public spreadsheets.
+This version of the updater is no longer supported; see the [`master` branch](https://github.com/rewindrl/updater) for the new version.

 When using this system, the main latency bottleneck is Google's servers propagating new values to the API.
 Generally I've found that updates take 2-10 seconds to reach overlays, which is very much satisfactory for most broadcast needs.